The best beaches in Gran Canaria

 Maspalomas and Meloneras: for a stylish beach

-There are two beaches to choose from at each end of the promenade – Maspalomas and the smaller Meloneras, each with long stretches of sand, perfect for taking a dip in the clear waters of the Atlantic.
-Discerning locals come here for the tranquillity, so you know it’s a great spot.
+There are two beaches to choose from at each end of the promenade – Maspalomas and the smaller Meloneras.
+Each feature long stretches of sand, perfect for taking a dip in the clear waters of the Atlantic.
+Discerning locals come here for tranquillity, so you know it’s a great spot.

 At night Meloneras comes into its own with a unique kind of nightlife, different to the main resorts.
 Chill out with a glass of wine while the sun goes down, or kick back and enjoy the live music playing in the background.

-Tip: golfers will enjoy the beachfront’s 18 hole course but may get their balls wet.
+Tip: golfers will enjoy the beachfront’s 18-hole course

 Find more accommodation options to stay in Maspalomas and Meloneras

-Maspalomas beach is one of the best beaches in Gran Canaria for its golden sand © Visit Gran Canaria
+Maspalomas Beach is one of the best beaches in Gran Canaria © Visit Gran Canaria

 Anfi del Mar and Arguineguín: great for water sports

-Thrill seekers can try parasailing to get an unforgettable aerial view of the resort or take a Fly board to be thrust into the air by a water jet and flip back into the sea.
+Thrill seekers can try parasailing to get an unforgettable aerial view of the resort Or you might take a fly board to be thrust into the air by a water jet and flip back into the sea.
 Check out our first-timer’s guide to the best Canary Islands for more activities in Gran Canaria.

 Tip: Try Beach Club Maroa, on the island, for your evening cocktail, and enjoy the sunset.